ratify-project/ratify/docs/examples/ratify-verify-azure-cmd.md

-# Enforce only signed images are allowed to be deployed on AKS with Notation and Ratify
+# Ratify on Azure: Allow only signed images to be deployed on AKS with Notation and Ratify

-The Azure Key Vault (AKV) is used to store a signing key that can be utilized by Notation with the Notation AKV plugin (azure-kv) to sign and verify container images and other artifacts.
+The Azure Key Vault (AKV) stores a signing key, Notation and the Notation AKV plugin (azure-kv) consumes this key to sign and verify container images and other artifacts.
 The Azure Container Registry (ACR) allows you to store and distribute signed images with signatures.

-The signed containers enable users to assure deployments are built from a trusted entity and verify artifact hasn't been tampered with since their creation.
+The signed container images enable users to assure deployments are built from a trusted entity and verify artifact hasn't been tampered with since their creation.
 The signed artifact ensures integrity and authenticity before the user pulls an artifact into any environment and avoid attacks.

 This article walks you through an end-to-end workflow of validating and enforcing only signed images are allowed to be deployed on AKS with Notation and Ratify.